As he arrived in Brussels, Mr Davis said it was “time to get down to work and make this a successful negotiation”.

 A picture of Mr Davis sitting opposite Mr Barnier, the EU’s chief negotiator, also caused a stir – with the Brexit Secretary having no notes or papers in front of him while Mr Barnier had a thick folder of papers.

-Sky News has been told Mr Davis did have notes, they were just in his bag.
+Sky News has been told Mr Davis did have notes in his bag.

 He said: “It sends out the wrong signals to the EU and also opens up an avenue where people can say ‘why is he rushing back?’